preina1/Figure-Skating-Data-Project/README.md

 # Figure Skating Olympic Medals Project
-A dashboard displaying data of the figure skating medals won by USA in the history of the Winter Olympics:

 The aim of this project is to answer the following question: How has the number of U.S. figure skating Olympic medals evolved over the history of the Winter Olympic games?